This year, Queen Elizabeth II will celebrate her 91st birthday on Saturday, June 10, 2017 with -- need we say it? -- a birthday party fit for a queen!

 Day) when schools are usually closed and bank holidays

-called to celebrate with a day off.
+celebrate with a day off.

 A 1924 London Underground poster told